Slowing online sales hurt Best Buy's second quarter, shares drop

-(Reuters) - Best Buy Co Inc (BBY.N) on Tuesday reported a drop in quarterly online sales growth and offered a profit forecast for the current quarter that fell short of analyst estimates, sending its shares down more than 7 percent in late morning trading.
+(Reuters) - Best Buy Co Inc (BBY.N) on Tuesday reported a drop in quarterly online sales growth and offered a profit forecast for the current quarter that fell short of analyst estimates, sending its shares down more than 5 percent in afternoon trading.

 Chief Executive Hubert Joly in a conference call cited a maturing online consumer electronics business for declining web sales growth and said rising transportation costs may pressure current quarter earnings.

+The stock price decline was fueled by a combination of factors like a slowdown in online sales, the impact of future expense plans and investor fears the recent strength in performance may not be sustainable, Jason Benowitz, analyst and senior portfolio manager at The Roosevelt Investment Group said.

+“Investors fear that (Best Buy) could be vulnerable to further digital disruption or any signs of a peak as the tax cut stimulus fades and the Federal Reserve continues to tighten monetary policy late in the economic cycle,” he said.

-The U.S. consumer electronics retailer said in a statement that domestic online sales rose 10.1 percent in its second quarter, ended Aug.
-4 That compared with 12 percent in the first quarter and 31.2 percent in the same period a year ago.
+The U.S. consumer electronics retailer said in a statement that domestic online sales rose 10.1 percent in its second quarter ended Aug.
+4. That compared with 12 percent in the first quarter and 31.2 percent in the same period a year ago.

 Best Buy’s third-quarter profit forecast also disappointed some investors.
 The retailer said it expects adjusted earnings per share of 79 cents to 84 cents, lower than analyst estimates of 92 cents per share.